 - Keep a log of all incidents, even if you are not sure if you want to involve the police.
 Some of the information you might want to record is the date, time, location, officer information (if reported), witnesses (if any), suspected technology involved (e.g., phone, email, etc.) and a brief description of what the abuser did.

 - Save everything related to the event or incident.
 If you receive a threatening note or a threatening message by email, text message, or voicemail, make sure you save it.
 Take a photo or screenshot of the message.
-While it may be tempting to delete it, saving it could show patterns to help you determine safety strategies and provide needed evidence.
+While it may be tempting to delete it, saving it could show patterns to help you determine safety strategies and provide the needed evidence.

-- Think about technology that you suspect the abuser could be using.
+- Think about the technology that you suspect the abuser could be using.
 In some cases, survivors have strong suspicions about what technology the abuser is using based on the type of abuse, the tactics involved, and what they know about the abuser.

 - Think about your safety first.
 In some cases, when abusers know that victims are documenting the abuse they might escalate their monitoring, control, or physical violence.
 You will know best how to assess the situation and what could happen.
 Trust your instincts and do what is safest for you.